z56402344/BaseAnimation/README.md

 3.ListView collection 15

-4. custom control set to increase 17
+4.custom control set to increase 17

-5. page sliding increases 4
+5.page sliding increases 4

 A total of 48 increase in animation